jofbrvega/Examensarbete/README.md

 ## Scripts
 **npm run watch-sync**

 Watch and sync for file changes

 ## Instructions for Boilerplate
+### Header
+To change style and CSS - use [global-header](./template-parts/global/global-header.php) and modify it to your own.
 ### Form
 To change style and CSS - use [custom.css](./resources/css/custom.css) and modify it to your own.
+### Hero, Image, Maps
+These blocks are pre-made, you may add your own in [hero-directory](./template-parts/blocks/hero/) or choose between these blocks in Wordpress page.